 Two types of sentencing departures

-A dispositional departure is when the judge departs from the Guidelines presumptive disposition of either a prison commitment or probation.
-If the presumptive sentence is a prison commitment but the judge stays execution of prison, that is a dispositional departure.
+A dispositional departure is when the judge departs from the Guidelines presumptive “disposition” of either a prison commitment or probation.
+So if the presumptive sentence is prison commitment but the judge stays execution of prison, that is a dispositional departure.

 A durational departure is a sentence of a number of months outside the presumptive sentence range.
-A sentence of 90 months where the Guidelines called for an 60 months, would be an upward durational departure.
+So a sentence of 90 months where the Guidelines call for an 60 months, would be an upward durational departure.